Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-queue.md

 Conditions:

+- Both settings in the Inbox are activated: Automatic Conversation Assignment and Consider Conversation Priority.
 - Conversations are assigned to an agent, but the agent still needs to send the first reply.
 - The Conversation limit is set to 2 conversations per agent.
 - There is one online agent available.